Fender Jazzmaster: Development

 One of the Jazzmaster's notable features is the pickup circuit featuring unusual "roller" thumbwheel controls and a slide switch at the upper neck end of the pickguard.
 The slide switch selects between two different pickup circuits, the "lead" and "rhythm" circuits.
 When the switch is in the lead position, the guitar's tone is controlled by the conventional tone and volume knobs and the pickup selector switch.
-When it is in the rhythm position, it selects the neck pickup only with the brightness rolled off slightly due to different values of the potentiometers (50kΩ vs 1MΩ in the lead circuit), and the volume and tone are controlled by the two thumbwheels; the other controls are bypassed.
+When it is in the rhythm position, it selects the neck pickup only with the brightness rolled off slightly due to different values of the potentiometers (500kΩ vs 1MΩ in the lead circuit), and the volume and tone are controlled by the two thumbwheels; the other controls are bypassed.
 The intention was that this circuit would allow the performer to quickly switch to a "preset" volume and tone setting for rhythm playing.
-The lead circuit pot values also stray from Fender's usual spec.
-Up until the introduction of the Jazzmaster, Fender used 250kΩ pots on their guitars.
-The Jazzmaster's lead circuit uses 1MΩ pots instead, contributing to its unique tonal characteristics.
+The lead circuit potentiometer values also stray from Fender's usual specifications.
+Up until the introduction of the Jazzmaster, Fender used 250kΩ potentiometers on their guitars.
+The Jazzmaster's lead circuit uses 1MΩ potentiometers instead, contributing to its unique tonal characteristics.
 As a concession to its more conservative audience, the Jazzmaster was the first Fender guitar carrying a rosewood fingerboard instead of maple.
 The fingerboard had "clay dot" position inlays and was glued onto the maple neck.